aylorbrown/dan-reads-marta/readME.md

 ## Challenges

 Ultimately, this was a way for me to practice building more things in Javascript.
 The biggest challenge was making the mouseover event responsive.
-The mouseover loops over each image and puts it in a random place.
+The mouseover loops over each image and when the area is hovered over, the images move in lots of different ways.
+This is done by applying a mouseover event listener to the slideArea, looping through each image using a .forEach(), and applying a Math.random to the x and y axis.

+This was a pretty simple function when the screen width was greater than 768 px.
 On mobile, the random point on the x-axis was not constrained to the div containing the slideArray.
 I originally tried to solve the problem with media queries in CSS, but realized I would have to add an if/else statement in the mouseover eventListener.

 ```javascript
 slideArea.addEventListener("mouseover", () => {